pharath/pharath.github.io/_posts/2023-11-12-lecture-notes-msip-3.md

 &#10625;&#160; if $(e_n)_n\in X^{\mathbb{N}}$ is a CONS, then <span style="color:red">$\sum_{k=1}^{K}x_ke_k$ converges to $x$</span> for $K\to\infty$
 </p>

-- you should really <span style="color:red">think of this as a limit</span> of these sums and **not** as actually summing up infinitely many elements.
+- you should really <span style="color:red">think of this as a limit of these sums</span> and **not** as actually summing up infinitely many elements.
 - **problem**:
   - The following corollary illustrates this from a different angle: